utek/pyseaweed/README.rst

 PySeaweed
 *********************************************************

-Class to simplify communication with Weed-FS_
+Class to simplify communication with Seaweed-FS_

 ============
 Installation